-The NEPA Assignment Program MOU (Parts 3.1.2, 3.1.3, 3.2.5 and 3.2.6) requires DOT&PF to include the following disclosure as part of agency outreach and public involvement procedures, including any Notice of Intent (NOI) or scoping meeting notes, as well as on the cover page, in a way that is conspicuous to the reader, of each Environmental Assessment (EA), Finding of No Significant Impact (FONSI), Environmental Impact Statement (EIS), Record of Decision (ROD), biological evaluation or assessment, historic properties or cultural resources report, Section 4(f) evaluation, or other analyses prepared under the NEPA Assignment Program MOU, and for memoranda corresponding to any Categorical Exclusion (CE) determination it makes:
+The NEPA Assignment Program MOU (Parts 3.1.2, 3.1.3, 3.2.5 and 3.2.6) requires DOT&PF to include disclosure as part of agency outreach and public involvement procedures.
+The disclosure is included in any Notice of Intent (NOI) or scoping meeting notes, as well as on the cover page, in a way that is conspicuous to the reader.

-The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by DOT&PF pursuant to
+Include it also in each Environmental Assessment (EA), Finding of No Significant Impact (FONSI), Environmental Impact Statement (EIS), Record of Decision (ROD), biological evaluation or assessment, historic properties or cultural resources report, Section 4(f) evaluation, or other analyses prepared under the NEPA Assignment Program MOU, and for memoranda corresponding to any Categorical Exclusion (CE) determination.
+The disclosure reads as such:

-23 U.S.C.
-327 and a Memorandum of Understanding dated November 3, 2017, and executed by FHWA and DOT&PF.
+The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by DOT&PF pursuant to 23 U.S.C.
+327 and a Memorandum of Understanding dated April 13, 2023, and executed by FHWA and DOT&PF.